tjoyner/ofvioletsandlicorice/chapter1.md

 He continued, "You don't see anyone working, but everything is as it should be.
 Not a leaf out of place or a cluster with one grape too many.
 Who works in the evening or night?" said Luciano, by now more to himself than to his taciturn client.

-"Herbicides, tractors, a little bit of chemistry... the fog and the sun does the rest, as long as the ground doesn't wear out..."
+"Herbicides, tractors, a little bit of chemistry... the fog and the sun do the rest, as long as the ground doesn't wear out..."

 They passed the *Tre Stelle* and they turned towards Neive.
 Luciano swerved slightly, not expecting an answer.
 He asked: "You're a wine connoisseur?"